wisstock/Labnote/Protocols/cell_transfer_and_chamber_assembly.md

 1.4.
 Put tools and equipment on BSC

 1.5.
-Start BSC sterilization by 15-20 min UV
+Start BSC sterilization by 15-20 minI recommend that you store all updates in reagents and protocols folders in **master** branch and personal project records in separate branch (ex. gr. **researcher_name** branch).
+ UV

 **Warning: DO NOT stare at UV light even trough the glass**

-1.6.
+### 2. Taking a cover glasses

+2.1.
 Open observe door of the CO2-incubator to choosing multidish with appropriate cultivations term

-1.7.
+2.2.